Short Answer

 Contract Snapshot

-This market resolves YES if Satoshi moves any Bitcoin by next year, and NO if no Bitcoin is moved by Satoshi within that timeframe.
-The market references "2026" for odds and predictions, indicating the relevant period for resolution.
-No other specific dates or special settlement conditions are detailed in the provided content.
+This market resolves YES if Satoshi moves any Bitcoin by next year, specifically within the calendar year 2026.
+It resolves NO if no Bitcoin movement by Satoshi is observed by the end of 2026.
+No other special settlement conditions are indicated in the provided text.

 Available Contracts